Every construction project needs a construction manager.

 Both Kelly and Colton are currently working on multiple DEV Partners house flips in two historic neighborhoods of downtown Columbus, Ohio – German Village and Victorian Village.
 The leaders of SHYFT & DEV Partners decided early in the pandemic when work was slowing down and projecting to be slow for at least the remainder of 2020, that it could be beneficial to create more work for us while investing in real estate.
 SHYFT has the expertise in-house to manage the projects from a development standpoint, design and produce permit drawings, and take care of the construction management as well.
 It would also give DEV Partners a plan for growth.

 They sought a group of investors to pool funds together with the goal of purchasing, renovating, and selling single-family or small multi-family homes.
 Ultimately, FRMD (formed) was born.

-At the onset of a construction project, it is the CM’s duty to ensure all players have what they need to ensure project success.
-While there are many different things that can easily throw a job off track, the CM puts them back on track.
-While CMs know how to set a project up for success, here are some best practices to help manage a construction project in the most efficient way:
+At the onset of a construction project, it is the CM’s goal to ensure all players have what they need to make that project succeed.
+While there are many different things that can easily throw a job off track, the CM’s duty is to put them back on track.
+While CM’s know how to set a project up for success, here are some best practices to help manage a construction project in the most efficient way:

 1. Clarify scopes of work with both the client and the contractors

 2. Review project plans and knows them better than anyone else